equal-access-birmingham/DataWarehouse/README.md

   * **Date of Last Secxually Transmitted Infection**
   * **Date of Last Colonoscopy**
   * **Date of Last Pap Smear**
-* **Administrative-focused Login System** - accounts easily created and maintained by master administrator
+* **Administrative-focused Login System** - allows easy creation and maintenance of accounts and administrative privileges by master administrator

 ## Demo
 A demo of the system is available at [https://data.eabclinic.tk](https://data.eabclinic.tk).
-No data should be stored here permanently as it is just for testing out the system and it's features.
+No data should be stored here permanently as it is just for testing out the system and its features.

 * **Username**:  admin
 * **Password**:  password